Lipschitz regularity of the invariant measure of random dynamical systems: Introduction

 \section{Introduction}

-Given a physical measure of a dynamics, it is important to answer the question: how much regular is it?
-And this sort of issue can be seen under "different" viewpoints.
-For instance, if the measure is absolutely continuous w.r. to a reference measure, you can ask about the regularity of its derivative (see \cite{L2}).
-If otherwise the is no reference, information about the regularity of the disintegration w.r. a regular measurable partition is useful (see \cite{GLu}).
+Regarding relevant properties of invariant measures, assessing their degree of regularity is useful.
+This type of problem can be approached from different perspectives.
+For instance, if the invariant measure of the system is absolutely continuous with respect to a reference measure, its regularity can be evaluated based on the regularity of its Radon-Nikodym derivative (see \cite{L2}).
+On the other hand, in the absence of a reference measure, understanding the regularity of the disintegration with respect to a measurable partition can be valuable for various applications (see \cite{GLu}, \cite{RRR}, and \cite{RRRSTAB}).

-The regularity of the disintegration was studied in \cite{GLu}, \cite{RRR} and also in \cite{GP} and \cite{BM}.
-In \cite{GLu}, the authors obtained a Bounded Variation regularity, for the disintegration of the physical measure of Lorenz-like maps, for a certain topology.
-This property was used to prove stability of the physical measure of Lorenz-like maps under deterministic perturbations and other statistical results.
-In \cite{RRR} the authors proved Holder regularity for the disintegration of the physical measure, for a class of piecewise (possibly with discontinuities) partially hyperbolic maps, semi-conjugated to a non uniformly expanding map.
-They used this fact to obtain exponential decay of correlations, for Holder observables and others limit theorems.
+In this work, we demonstrate that the disintegration of the invariant measure of a Random Dynamical System (RDS) is Lipschitz continuous, provided the fiber map is contracting.
+Some recent research has focused on the regularity of disintegrations and works in the field include \cite{GLu}, \cite{RRR}, \cite{RRRSTAB}, \cite{GP}, and \cite{BM}.
+In \cite{GLu}, the authors established bounded variation regularity for the disintegration of the invariant measure of Lorenz-like maps with respect to a specific topology, which they used to demonstrate the statistical stability of the invariant measure under certain deterministic perturbations.
+Similarly, in \cite{RRR}, the authors proved Hölder regularity for the disintegration in a class of piecewise partially hyperbolic maps semi-conjugated to non-uniformly expanding systems.
+This finding enabled them to obtain exponential decay of correlations for Hölder observables and other limit theorems.
+In \cite{RRRSTAB}, Hölder regularity was leveraged to prove statistical stability results for the equilibrium states of partially hyperbolic maps.

-In this paper we obtain some ergodic and statistical properties for a class of random dynamical systems.
-We prove that, in the topology defined by the Wasserstein-Kantorovich like metric, the conditional measures of the disintegration of the physical measure varies in a Lipschitz manner with respect to the variation on the basis (identified here with the space of the atoms of the partition which provides the disintegration), which is a space of sequences.
-Besides that, we get exponential decay of correlations over Lipschitz observables.
-It worth mention that, some results on hyperbolic iterated functions systems (IFS) are also provided and other ones are conjectured.

-All these facts are obtained as a consequence of a more general result, which has many other implications: a spectral gap for the transfer operator associated with a contracting fiber skew product where the basis is a subshift of finite type.
-And this major property is reached by a functional analytic approach, where the general ideas was introduced by \cite{GLu}, which essentially consists in the construction of suitable anisotropic norms on a vector spaces os measures, where the action of the transfer operator has a nice asymptotic behaviour.